Retail job market report cover, New York-Newark-Jersey City, NY-NJ, 2026-06

 Entry-Level Candidates

-Difficulty: Moderate to high.
-There are many openings, but lots of candidates can plausibly compete for them.
+Difficulty: Moderate.
+There are many openings, but lots of applicants can meet the minimum bar.

 Mid-Career Candidates